syncfusion-content/wpf-docs/wpf/Classic/GridData/Data-Presentation.md

 <tr>
 <td>
 ExpandDetailsViewAt</td><td>
-Using this method, tde DetailsView of a particular record can be expanded.this method gets the record index as an input argument and expand the details view of the corresponding record.</td><td>
+Using this method, the DetailsView of a particular record can be expanded.this method gets the record index as an input argument and expand the details view of the corresponding record.</td><td>
 Record Index</td><td>
 int</td><td>
 Void</td></tr>